Contents

 guided instruction to establish and refine specific skills and knowledge

-traditional texts, texts chosen by you, Indigenous texts, and the like.
+various traditional texts, texts chosen by you, Indigenous texts, etc.

 Additionally, under the umbrella of the English Department is Drama, which we encourage you to also explore.